CloudLabs-MOC/AI-102-AIEngineer/Instructions/19-face-service.md

 ## Overview

 The ability to detect and analyze human faces is a core AI capability.
-In this exercise, you'll explore two Azure Cognitive Services that you can use to work with faces in images: the **Computer Vision** service, and the **Face** service.
+In this exercise, you'll explore two Azure Cognitive Services that you can use to work with faces in images: the **Computer Vision** service and the **Face** service.

 ## Objectives